prof-rossetti/gwu-badm-2301-201509/README.md

 ## Learning Objectives

-The Learning Community congregates and collaborates with a set of shared purposes:
+The Learning Community operates for the following purposes:

  1. To acquire and expand subject matter knowledge.
  * To acquire and hone technology skills.